5.4 Binding Low-Level Protocol

 A list of individual names that are bound by the overall binding, a description of valid uses for each name (e.g., as an expression, as a repetition of some depth), and “upward” static information for each name.
 For example, Posn(x, y) as a binding pattern binds x and y as identifiers that can be used as expressions, and static information about x and y might come from annotations in the definition of Posn.
 The final transformer function described in the third bullet above is responsible for actually binding each name and associating static information with it, but this summary of binding enables cooperation with composite binding forms, so that those that create repetitions.

-The name of a compile-time function that is bound with bind.matcher.
+The name of a compile-time matcher function that is bound with bind.matcher.

-The name of a compile-time function that is bound with bind.binder.
+The name of a compile-time committer function that is bound with bind.committer.

-The name of a compile-time function that is bound with bind.committer.
+The name of a compile-time binder function that is bound with bind.binder.

 Data for the bind.matcher- and bind.binder-defined functions, packaged as a single syntax object.